malcolmt/imaginary-maps-in-django/README.rst

 This code is intended as a self-contained, runnable small example, written with reasonably professional coding standards in mind.

-That being said, a few pre-requisites need to be installed in order to run the example.
-I am assuming you have worked through the `django.contrib.gis` tutorial_ and thus have all the necessary pre-requisites installed.
+That being said, a few prerequisites need to be installed in order to run the example.
+I am assuming you have worked through the `django.contrib.gis` tutorial_ and thus have all the necessary prerequisites installed.
 If you can view any Django admin page that involves GIS information, you have met the requirements here.